devbotas/yet-another-homie-implementation/README.md

 Then, check out the ```TestApp```.
 It has multiple *simulated* devices, like ```AirConditioner```, which not only have some Homie properties implemented, but they also simulate real-world counterparts, so you could, for example, set the target temperature and see how it actually slowly changes.
 You can add these devices to ```OpenHAB```, ```HomeAssistant``` or other home automation platforms and start clicking button right away.

 Of course, if developing new devices, you need some better debugging tools.
 To watch raw MQTT traffic, check out [MQTT explorer](https://mqtt-explorer.com/).
 To quickly  check the controls you created, try [HoDD](https://mqtt-explorer.com/) (although it only works if downloaded and run from the PC directly).
+If you have Docker installed, use [BHD](https://github.com/tevux-tech/bhd)

 # Important YAHI design concepts
 YAHI is fully-Homie compliant, however, it is a *slightly more strict subset*.